monome/norns-example-mod/README.md

 ## layout

-a mod is any norns script/project which contains a file called `lib/mod.lua` which allows a mod to be either a standalone project or simply functionality bundled along side an existing norns script.
+a mod is any norns script/project which contains a file called `lib/mod.lua`. this layout allows a mod to be either a standalone project or simply functionality bundled along side an existing norns script. a mod is free to `require` additional modules as needed.

 ## using